When to Use Metalama

 • Large teams.
 There is a large team of developers, and it is challenging to align everyone on consistent patterns and practices.

 • Long lifecycle.
-You must maintain the project for several years—an investment in long-term quality makes sense.
+You must maintain the project for several years, so an investment in long-term quality makes sense.

 When not to use Metalama